suvajit-patra/sl-dictionary-app/README.md

 ## Features

-- **Comprehensive ISL Dictionary**: Access 2002 words and their corresponding signs in Sign Language.
+- **SL Dictionary**: Access words and their corresponding signs in Sign Language.
 - **Video Demonstrations**: View video demonstrations of each sign for better understanding and learning.
 - **Search Functionality**: Quickly find specific signs using the search feature which allows prefix search also.
 - **Speed and Frame Check**: See sign videos in different speed and have feature to check frame by frame.